mariberg/wildlife-companion/README.md

 ---

-<p align="center"> This project was created as part of the [Girls in Tech: Hack for the Environment](https://hackfortheenvironmentwith-git.devpost.com/).
+<p align="center"> This project was created as part of Girls in Tech: Hack for the Environment -Hackathon (https://hackfortheenvironmentwith-git.devpost.com/).

 </p>